 How to get there & Ports of Departure

 Cairo is the main airport city of Egypt.
 But there are other airports closer to the liveaboard departure points.
 Marsa Alam airport, Sharm El Sheikh airport and Hurghada airport are the principle airports for liveaboard departures in Egypt.

 There are many direct flights to these locations from all over the world.
 But many more flights will connect to the Cairo airport before flying to the final destinations.

 Upon arrival to Egypt, all guests must pay an entry visa of $25.00 to the Egypt immigration service.
 Some liveaboards offer free transfers from the airport or hotel as a part of the liveaboard package deal.

-However, when transfers are not included in the price, visitors can expect airport transfers to range from $10.00 to $70.00 depend on the airport and departure port.
+However, when transfers are not included in the price, visitors can expect airport transfers to range from $10.00 to $70.00 depending on the airport and departure port.

 SAFAGA PORT is a port town in Egypt and often the departure point for liveaboard cruises.
 Many dive sites are accessible from Safaga like Panorama reef, Salem Express, Gassous Bay and many more.
 The nearest arrival/departure airport to Safaga is Hurghada International.

 HURGHADA is located on the Egyptian mainland at the mouth of the Gulf of Suez.
 It is the main gateway for liveaboard trips to both the northern and southern sections of Egypt's Red Sea.
 Hurghada has its own International airport for liveaboard departures from this area.